Mes0903/MesBlog/src/risc-v/ACLINT/README.md

 5. 與 SiFive CLINT 的兼容性
     <details> <summary>原文</summary>

-    > The RISC-V ACLINT specification is defined to be backward compatible with the SiFive CLINT specification.
+    > The RISC-V ACLINT specification is defined to be backward compatible with the SiFive CLINT specification.<br><br>
     >
     > The register definitions and register offsets of the MTIMER and MSWI devices are compatible with the timer and IPI registers defined by the SiFive CLINT specification.

     </details>